dkim286/cpsc454-proj-ryu/README.md

 In a separate terminal window, start the topology.

-For convenience, this terminal window will be referred to as **topology terminal** in step 3.
+This terminal window will be referred to as **topology terminal** in step 3.

 #### Option 1: Use the `topology.sh` script